 If Ben McLemore and Nerlens Noel get picked 1-2 as anticipated, could Cleveland pass on Cody Zeller?
 Pairing up the Zeller brothers would work on several fronts, both from a marketing perspective and a personal emotional level.
 More importantly, Cody is currently wowing onlookers at the NBA draft combine.
 Lastly, it has been reported that the Cavaliers haven't even reached out to Porter yet.
 It's hard to believe he isn't on their radar, but not making Porter a priority, doesn't bode well in having him don one of their uniforms next season.

-Considering Trey Burke's questionable size or Victor Oladipo's scoring issues, Otto Porter seems like the safest high ceiling pick the Pelicans can make with their first round selection.
-And his availability odds might be higher than you think.
+Considering Trey Burke's questionable size or Victor Oladipo's scoring issues, Otto Porter seems like the safest pick the Pelicans can make with their first round selection.
+And his odds of availability might be higher than you think.